localvoid/dom_scheduler/README.md

 write or read tasks left.

-Write tasks sorted by their priority, and the tasks with the lowest value in the priority property is executed first.
+Write tasks sorted by their priority, and the tasks with the lowest value in the priority property are executed first.
 It is implemented this way because most of the time tasks priority will be its depth in the DOM.